Delayed interactions in the noisy voter model through the periodic polling mechanism: Simulation methods

 Producing Fig.~\ref{fig:test-approx} allows us to at least approximately compare the speed of the methods.
 It took couple of seconds to obtain all of the results using the macroscopic simulation method, while it took couple of minutes using the adapted Gillespie method.
 Given difference in the ensemble sizes, macroscopic simulation method produces the results roughly $10^{2}$ times faster for the considered parameter sets and the selected time resolution.
 The difference in favor of the macroscopic simulation method was expected as it doesn't simulate individual transitions, only $X\left(t\right)$ values for desired $t$.

 In the subsequent sections, we present the results obtained by simulating large a number of polling periods.
-Wherever feasible, we will use both simulation methods to reinforce validity of our results and to further validate the equivalence of both methods.
+Wherever feasible, we will use both simulation methods to reinforce validity of the obtained results as well as to show the equivalence of both Monte-Carlo simulation methods.